woc-hack/collab-graph/README.md

     > a2A_table \
     2> a2A_table.error ;

-Unfortunately, that resulted in 14,517,517 errors which means we were only able to find about 11 million auhtor IDs in a2A mappings.
-These records aggregates into 5 million uniq Authors which is now saved in a file named Author_list.
+Unfortunately, that resulted in **14,517,517** errors which means we were only able to find about **11 million** auhtor IDs in a2A mappings.
+These records aggregates into **5 million** uniq Authors which is now saved in a file named *Author_list*.

 So to sum up, from 25 million uniq authorIDs, we were able to find 5 million uniq Authors plus 14 million other IDs which weren't recognized.
-That means we have to consider 19 million nodes for our graph, unless we can come up with an alternative ID resolution.
+That means we have to consider **19 million** nodes for our graph, unless we can come up with an alternative ID resolution.

 There is also a2AQ.s basemap available, nevertheless, it has mappings of 15 million IDs to 6 million Authors.
 That means at the best, we will again end up with 10 million unrecognized IDs.

 These facts suggests that maybe we should come up with a way of ID resolution ourselves.
 By the way, Invalid entries are still a serious issue which should be addressed.
 They may be responsible for unrecognized IDs to a significant extent.

-As for the next step, filtering out irrelevant IDs and trying to map a2A again may prove beneficial.
+As for the next step, we tried filtering out irrelevant authorIDs by filtering out invalid email addresses (`egrep '<[A-Za-z0-9._%+-]{1,}@[A-Za-z0-9.-]{1,}\.[A-Za-z]{2,}>$'`).
+This reduced our author_list to **24,031,688** records.
+So, basically there were about 2 million records with irrelevant email addresses. a2A_table was updated accordingly.
+Number of unrecognized records reduced to **12,734,414** as expected.

+Next step: auhtor ID resolution for remaining 12.7 million authorIDs.